RamanGupta16/GFS2-DRBD-Cluster/README.md

 # GFS2-DRBD-Cluster
-GFS2 Shared-Disk Cluster Filesystem over a Pacemaker 2 nodes cluster using DRBD
+A GFS2 Shared-Disk Cluster Filesystem over a Pacemaker 2 nodes cluster using DRBD

 ## Summary